mercadopago/devsite-docs/guides/yampi/landing.en.md

 bullet_section_with_media:
  - title: Vantagens
  - type: reversed
+ - message: In a short time you perform the integration settings to start receiving with Mercado Pago.
+ - benefit_title: Shopping in a single environment
+ - benefit_message: The entire purchase process takes place within the online store environment, optimizing the buyer's payment steps.
+ - benefit_title: Various payment methods
- - message: Fast and intuitive integration; more security in the processing of your sales; receive payments with the main payment methods accepted in the country (bank transfer, credit card and Pix).
+ - benefit_message: Receive payments with the main payment methods accepted in the country (boleto bancário, credit card and Pix).
- - image: /prestashop/prestashop-benefit.png
+ - image: /yampi/landing.png
 ---

 --- mini_landing_separator ---